 Then I do a positive round: I don’t like it, but Mom wants her here.
 I don’t have to let her touch me.
 Looks like she’s here to stay.
 I can live with this.
 I’m above all of this.
 I can be patient.
 Etc.

 Very important!
-When I am done, I take time to now say, “I am Robin” three times.
-Don’t want to be licking my fur!
+When I am done, I take time to now say, “I am Robin” three times and resume my personal identity.
+I don’t want to be licking my fur!

 If you would prefer that I work with your fur baby, give me a call at 512-444-9777